op7ic/amphunt/README.md

 ## dumpallURL.py

-This file dumps all URLs which hosts connect to.
+This file dumps all accessed URLs for all hosts.
 Please edit [config.txt](config.txt) and add appropriate API keys.

 How to invoke:
 ```